SoundMetrics/aris-integration-sdk/sample-code/reorder-frame/README.md

 ## Reorder C++ Program

-This sample program reorders the first frame of a `.aris` file (a '`.aris` file' being a recording of consecutive ARIS images).
+This sample program reorders the first frame read from a `.dat` file (a `.dat` file being an `ArisFrameHeader` followed by the corresponding image data) and compares the result with the contents of an expected `.exp` file.
+Unlike a `.aris` recording file which starts with an `ArisFileHeader` and is already reordered, a `.dat` file omits the leading `ArisFileHeader` and is not yet reordered.
+Reading and reordering frames from a `.dat` file is atypical since reordering mostly occurs when receiving frames via a `FrameStream`.

 ### Program Usage